jnsturgis/wordle/README.md

-# React Wordle
+# React Wordlish

-This is a clone project of the popular word guessing game we all know and love.
+This is a project to produce a version of the popular word guessing game "Wordle" (c) that is able to handle different languages, wordlists.
 Made using React, Typescript, and Tailwind.

 [**Try out the demo!**](https://reactle.vercel.app/)